This blog is updated annually to reflect the latest OSHA regulations and penalty amounts, ensuring you have the most accurate information.

 4. Posting Requirements

 Any employer that receives a citation or violation notice from OSHA must post it near the incident area.
-The post must be visible to all employees until the violation is resolved or for three days, whichever comes first.
+The post must be visible to all employees until the violation is resolved or for five days, whichever comes first.

 Learn more about OSHA recordkeeping guidelines.